will-analyze/will-analyze.github.io/_posts/2024-09-29-HackTheBox_ServMon_Walkthrough.md

 ![](/assets/img/htb_servmon/Screenshot_From_2024-10-01_00-20-26.png)

-you should be greeted by a prompt, and if you run whoami, you should see this:
+You should be greeted by a prompt, and if you run whoami, you should see this:

 ![](/assets/img/htb_servmon/Screenshot_From_2024-10-01_00-25-23.png)